slowmist/vechain-core-nodes-security-checklist/README-en.md

 ## Major Problems VeChainThor Is Confronting

-1. Targeted attack on BootNode and MasterNode, such as DDOS attack.
+1. Targeted attack on BootNode and MasterNode, such as DDoS attack.
 2. HTTP API abuse and unauthorized access to HTTP API functions.
 3. Network communication failure.